tomba-io/docs/source/includes/v1/_email-verifier.md

 This API endpoint allows you to verify the deliverability of an email address.

-Hunter focuses on B2B.
+Tomba focuses on B2B.
 Therefore, webmails are not verified.
 We'll run every check but won't reach the remote SMTP server.

 This endpoint is rate-limited by domain name.
 You can check up to 200 email addresses for a domain name every 24 hours.
 You can check the number of requests remaining using the X-RateLimit-Remaining header.